analysis-tools-dev/static-analysis/README.md

 - [code-cracker](https://code-cracker.github.io) — An analyzer library for C# and VB that uses Roslyn to produce refactorings, code analysis, and other niceties.

-- [CSharpEssentials](https://github.com/DustinCampbell/CSharpEssentials) :warning: — C# Essentials is a collection of Roslyn diagnostic analyzers, code fixes and refactorings that make it easy to work with C# 6 language features.
+- [CSharpEssentials](https://github.com/DustinCampbell/CSharpEssentials) — C# Essentials is a collection of Roslyn diagnostic analyzers, code fixes and refactorings that make it easy to work with C# 6 language features.

 - [Designite](http://www.designite-tools.com) :copyright: — Designite supports detection of various architecture, design, and implementation smells, computation of various code quality metrics, and trend analysis.